2008 Atlantic hurricane season: Storm names

 The following list of names was used for named storms that formed in the North Atlantic in 2008.
-The names not retired from this list were used again in the 2014 season.
 This was the same list used in the 2002 season, with the exceptions of Ike and Laura, which replaced Isidore and Lili, respectively.
-The names Ike, Omar, and Paloma were used for the first (and only, in the cases of Ike and Paloma) time this year.
-The name Laura was previously used in 1971.
+Storms were named Ike, Omar, and Paloma for the first (and in the cases of Ike and Paloma, only) time in 2008.
+The name Laura was previously used under the old naming convention.

 Retirement

-On April 22, 2009, at the 31st Session of the RA IV Hurricane Committee, the World Meteorological Organization retired the names Gustav, Ike, and Paloma from its rotating name lists due to the number of deaths and damage they caused, and they will not be used again for another Atlantic hurricane.
-They were replaced with Gonzalo, Isaias, and Paulette for the 2014 season.
-Isaias and Paulette were not used until the 2020 season.
+On April 22, 2009, at the 31st Session of the RA IV Hurricane Committee, the World Meteorological Organization retired the names Gustav, Ike, and Paloma from its rotating North Atlantic basin name lists due to the number of deaths and damage they caused.
+They were replaced with Gonzalo, Isaias, and Paulette, respectively, for the 2014 season.

 Season effects

 This is a table of all of the storms that formed in the 2008 Atlantic hurricane season.
-It includes their duration, names, intensities, areas affected, damages, and death totals.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
 Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2008 USD.